Absinthe: Controversy

 One study published in the Journal of Studies on Alcohol concluded that high doses (0.28 mg/kg) of thujone in alcohol had negative effects on attention performance in a clinical setting.
-It delayed reaction time, and caused subjects to concentrate their attention into the central field of vision.
+It delayed reaction time, and caused subjects to concentrate their attention on the central field of vision.
 Low doses (0.028 mg/kg) did not produce an effect noticeably different from the plain alcohol control.
 While the effects of the high dose samples were statistically significant in a double blind test, the test subjects themselves were unable to reliably identify which samples contained thujone.
 For the average 65 kg man, the high dose samples in the study would equate to 18.2 mg of thujone.
-The EU limit of 35 mg/L of thujone in absinthe means that given the highest permitted thujone content, that individual would need to consume approximately 0.5 litres of high proof (e.g. 50%+ ABV) spirit before the thujone could be metabolized in order to display effects detectable in a clinical setting, which would result in a potentially lethal BAC of >0.4%.
+The EU limit of 35 mg/L of thujone in absinthe means that given the highest permitted thujone content, that individual would need to consume approximately 0.5 litres of high-proof (e.g. 50%+ ABV) spirit before the thujone could be metabolized to display effects detectable in a clinical setting, which would result in a potentially lethal BAC of >0.4%.